thdngan/palaeo/content/_index.md

 >&mdash; Lemony Snicket, The End

-Hello there, I'm Ngan (Ryan) - a student majoring in Space Science.
+Hello there, I'm Ngan (Ryan).
 Welcome to my [digital arboretum](https://nesslabs.com/digital-garden-set-up#:~:text=A%20digital%20garden%20is%20an,to%20be%20cultivated%20in%20public.)!
 This is where I keep track of all of my ideas, notes, discussions, personal projects, and pretty much everything else.
 These notes may not be polished or final; some are posted as incomplete thoughts that I may revisit later or link to other notes to develop and change over time.

 *You might be wondering why there are penguins in an arboretum.
 Well, I don't know either xD This is just a weird combination of my favourite stuff lol*